-A measure of performance and dependability, Safety Integrity Level (SIL) ratings take into account on-demand failures and risk-reduction factors.
-WIKA’s SIL 3 certified multipoint thermocouple assembly ensures that users get the reliable temperature information they need, when they need it.
+A measure of performance and dependability, Safety Integrity Level (SIL) ratings take into account on-demand failures and risk-reduction factors, and is valid for five years.
+Reapproved on January 28, 2022, WIKA’s SIL 3 certified multipoint thermocouple assembly ensures that users get the reliable temperature information they need, when they need it.

 Safety Integrity Level (SIL) calculations have become an important part of today’s instrumentation.
 The SIL rating of a system is a measure of its reliability: that a device will work properly when needed.
 The rating is calculated based on the Probability of Failure on Demand (PFD) and Risk Reduction Factor (RRF) values, established by the International Electrotechnical Commission (IEC).
 IEC 61508 and IEC61511 standards define those values for each of the SIL categories.
 The lower the number, the lower its dependability.

 For processes that use a thermocouple assembly, on-demand failure means losing the signal during periods when temperature measurements are essential for safe operations.
 In the case of a hydrocracking unit (HCU), for example, continuous temperature measuring is a requirement at startup, during operation, and through the shutdown sequence.